epiviz/epiviz-website/tutorials/content/metaviz/metagenomeSeq.md

 ## Generating metagenomeSeq objects and computing differential abundance

-In an R session we will use metagenomeSeq to compute differential abundance.
-We focus on the msd16s as in the blogpost 'Visual Analysis using Metaviz' and focus on the 301 samples from Bangladesh.
-In metagenomeSeq, we first subset the data to only Bangladesh samples, aggregate the count data to the species level, and normalize the count data.
+In an R session we will use `metagenomeSeq` to compute differential abundance.
+We focus on the `msd16s` dataset and its 301 samples from Bangladesh.
+In `metagenomeSeq`, we first subset the data to only Bangladesh samples, aggregate the count data to the species level, and normalize the count data.

 ```{r, eval=FALSE}
 aggregated_feature_order <- colnames(fData(msd16s))[3:9]